umine-io/ProMiner/README.md

 The default user is `umine`, and password is `novotech`. `root` user is not setup, but you can use sudo command instead.

 ## Recovery disk from USB disk
 You need a 16GB or larger USB disk to setup the image.
-You can download the recovery image from our offical website.
+You can download the recovery image from our offical website [http://dl.umine.io/images/miner2-usblive-20180301.img.gz].

 On Linux, use commands below to write image to your USB disk (WARNING: the data on the USB disk will be overwritten!)
 ```